 Later today, you will visit the majestic Ta Prohm.
 Built in 1186 and dedicated to the mother of Jayavarman VII, Ta Prohm is a temple of towers, closed courtyards and narrow corridors.
 Unlike the other temples of Angkor, Ta Prohm has been left to the elements and looks very much like the other temples must have looked when "rediscovered" by Henri Mouhot in the 1860s.
 At the end of your angkor adventure, you will be returned to your hotel to spend the rest of the evening as you wish.
 (This service is on a private basis.)

-This morning, you'll be met by your guide and driven to Kampong Khleang Floating Village - approximately one hour outside of Siem Reap.
+This morning, you'll be met by your guide and driven to Kampong Khleang Floating Village, located approximately one hour outside of Siem Reap.
 Imagine wooden houses on 10-meter-tall stilts, surrounded by water in the wet season, and on the flood plains of the lake in the dry season.
-You will drive on dirt road to the village.
-Along the way, you will see wooden houses and traditional fishing equipment, as well as small children waving to say hello as you arrive.
-You will meet with a local family who will welcome you into their traditional stilt home for some tea and coffee.
-You'll then proceed to walk around and explore the village to learn more about life on the lake and the traditional fishing techniques employed here.
+Driving along a dirt road to the village, you will see wooden houses and traditional fishing equipment, as well as small children waving to say hello as you arrive.
+You will meet with a local family, who will welcome you into their traditional stilt home for some tea and coffee.
+You'll then proceed to walk around and explore the village, learning more about life on the lake and the traditional fishing techniques employed here.

-After a delicious lunch, you'll begin your work with a water filter installation.
-Together with the assistance of your guide you'll set up the water filter in the home of the recipient family, which will provide them with clean drinking water for the next five years.
+After a delicious lunch, your meaningful work begins with a water filter installation.
+With the assistance of your guide, you'll set up the water filter in the home of a recipient family, which will provide them with clean drinking water for the next five years!

 This afternoon, visit Beng Mealea, a former Angkorian capital and one of the most remote temple sites in Cambodia currently accessible.
 Until the late 1990's Beng Melea was considered unsafe because of its remote location in a Khmer Rouge held area and could only be accessed by 4WD.
 However, a new road has now been completed, making the journey much more comfortable.
 Good hiking shoes are a must for your exploration though!
 Spend the late morning exploring Beng Melea, before transferring back to town for another temple visit and relaxation during the hottest time of the day.
 (This service is on a private basis.)